Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Projective resolutions and global dimension

+Let us remind the reader of some basics of cellular homology.
+See~\cite{Massey} or~\cite[Chapter~4.39]{Munkres} for details.

-The cellular chain complex with coefficients in $\Bbbk$ for a CW poset $P$ can be described as follows.
+Let $\Bbbk$ be a commutative ring with unit.
+The \emph{cellular chain complex} with coefficients in $\Bbbk$ for a CW poset $P$ can be described as follows.
 For $q\geq 0$, put It is the face poset of the $q$-skeleton of $\CW(P)$.
 One has $C_q(\CW(P);\Bbbk)=H_q(\Delta(P^q),\Delta(P^{q-1});\Bbbk)$, where the left hand side is the cellular chain module and the right hand side is the relative simplicial homology module.
 The boundary map is the composition